frymimori/php-pathfinder/README.md

 - Traversal paths auto-correct with natural-looking traversal
 - Traverses safely within bounds of a rectangular grid

+#### License Tiers
+- Free Tier - $0 for evaluation and testing before subscribing to Paid Tier
+- Paid Tier - [$10 monthly subscription](https://avolitty.com/subscribe/) for business and personal usage

 #### Usage
-Install the Composer module in the current directory with `composer`.
+Install the Composer module in the current directory with the command `composer`.

 ``` console
 composer require avolitty/pathfinder
 ```

-Include the module in a PHP file named `test.php` with `require_once()`.
+Include the module in the file `test.php` with the function `require_once()`.

 ``` php
 require_once("vendor/avolitty/pathfinder/src/avolitty-pathfinder.php");
 ```

-The following example uses code from [/vendor/avolitty/pathfinder/test.php](https://github.com/avolitty/php-avolitty-pathfinder/blob/main/test.php) to traverse shortest paths.
+The following example uses code from the file [/vendor/avolitty/pathfinder/test.php](https://github.com/avolitty/php-avolitty-pathfinder/blob/main/test.php) to traverse shortest paths.

 ``` php
 $a = 15;